 Crossing the Border from Belize to Mexico and our Funny McDonalds Experience

-Yesterday was the start our our whirlwind vacation, between Mexico and Canada we are booked to stay 8 places in 13 days.
-Right up until the day before we were not sure how we were getting from Belize to Mexico and at the last minute we decided it made the most sense to fly over taking the water taxi so Paul booked us on the 7:00am Tropic Air flight to Corozal.
+Yesterday was the start of our whirlwind vacation between Mexico and Canada.
+We are booked to stay in 8 different places in 13 days.
+Right up until the day before our trip, we were not sure how we were getting from Belize to Mexico, and at the last minute we decided it made the most sense to fly from San Pedro to Belize City over taking the water taxi, so Paul booked us on the 7:00 AM Tropic Air flight to Corozal.

-When we got to Corozal there was no shortage of cabs waiting and we ended up with VIP transfers.
-Our driver was super nice and even came insideÂ customs with us to help make sure we were filling out the paperwork correctly.
-NotÂ so big a deal for Paul likely but me the ADD dyslexic was thrilled to have someone making sure I did not get distracted and filled in all the right boxes.
+When we got to Corozal there was no shortage of cabs waiting, and we ended up with VIP transfers.
+Our driver was super nice and even came inside customs with us to help make sure we were filling out the paperwork correctly.
+Not so big a deal for Paul likely, but me being the ADD dyslexic, I was thrilled to have someone making sure I did not get distracted and filled in all the right boxes.

-To cross the border from Belize to Mexico was $30 USD cab to the Chetumal ADO bus station.
-Time wasÂ about 45 min and canÂ run linger depending on the border, thankfully we managed to beat a busload by a few minutes.
-This was the first time we have made the trip using the ‘new’ bridge that has been built between Mexico and Belize, and I must say that is was a breeze getting through the Mexican Immigration offices in their large, new buildings vs. the small office everyone used to have to pass through to get into Mexico.
+To cross the border from Belize to Mexico was a $30 USD cab to the Chetumal ADO bus station.
+Time was about 45 minutes, and can occasionally run longer depending on the border, but thankfully we managed to beat a busload by a few minutes.
+This was the first time we had made the trip using the ‘new’ bridge that has been built between Mexico and Belize, and I must say that is was a breeze getting through the Mexican Immigration offices in their large, new buildings vs. the small office everyone used to have to pass through to get into Mexico.

 We got to the bus station and Paul lined up to buy tickets.
-It turned out that a Mayab milk-run was heading out about 10 minutes later, so rather than wait we decided to jump on that one.
+It turned out that a Mayab milk-run was heading out about 10 minutes later, so rather than waiting we decided to jump on that one.
 Paul ran out for a quick smoke and then we quickly got down to the gate.
-The 2nd class ticket experience was definitely different than what we were used to as we had to load all our own luggage underneath the bus – no attendants in sight.
-In fact, Paul loaded the bags and then started to worry a little once he got on the bus because he hadn’t closed the doors and it didn’t look like the driver had either!
+The 2nd class ticket experience was definitely different than what we were used to, as we had to load all our own luggage underneath the bus – no attendants in sight.
+In fact, Paul loaded the bags and then started to worry a little once he got on the bus, because he hadn’t closed the doors and it didn’t look like the driver had either!
 We have visions of seeing our suitcases rolling down the highway behind us.
-Overall though the voyage was pretty smooth.
-We left at 10 from Chetumal and weren’t sure quite how long it would take as this bus stops often along the way (unlike the 1st class bus) but we pulled into Tulum at 1:30 pm which was just about the norm for that run.
+Overall though, the voyage was pretty smooth.
+We left at 10 AM from Chetumal and weren’t sure quite how long it would take as this bus stops often along the way (unlike the 1st class bus) but we pulled into Tulum at 1:30 pm, which was just about the norm for that run.

-Carolyn and Surendra suggested Italian food for dinner knowing we do not get a lot of that on the island.
+Carolyn and Surendra suggested Italian food for dinner, knowing we do not get a lot of that on the island.
 We ended up at La Famiglia and everything we had was delicious.
-We did a gelato stop on the way back to their place and all of us were pleasantly full and fell into food coma.
+We did a gelato stop on the way back to their place and all of us were pleasantly full and fell into a food coma.